go101/go101/pages/apps-and-libs/gotv.md

 ## Pin a toolchain version

-We can use the `gotv` command to pin a specific toolchain version to a stable path.
+We can use the `gotv pin-version` command to pin a specific toolchain version to a stable path.
 After adding the stable path to the `PATH` environment veriable, we can use the official `go` command directly.
 And after doing these, the toolchain versions installed through ways other than GoTV may be safely uninstalled.

-It is recommanded to pin a 1.17+ version for [bootstrap purpose](https://github.com/golang/go/issues/44505).
+It is recommanded to pin a 1.17+ version for [bootstrap purpose](https://github.com/golang/go/issues/44505) now.
 The following example shows how to pin Go toolchain version 1.17.13:

 ```